A Dallas Cowboys football blog

 1972: A preseason tackle ended the Cowboys title defense 2

-SAN DIEGO, CA – NOVEMBER 5: Quarterback Craig Morton #14 of the Dallas Cowboys hands off to Mike Montgombery #23 against the San Diego Chargers at San Diego Stadium on November 5, 1972 in San Diego, California.
+SAN DIEGO, CA – NOVEMBER 5: Quarterback Craig Morton #14 of the Dallas Cowboys hands off to running back Mike Montgombery #23 against the San Diego Chargers at San Diego Stadium on November 5, 1972 in San Diego, California.
 The Cowboys defeated the Chargers 34-28.
 (Photo by James Flores/Getty Images)

 Dallas would reel off four straight wins – Detroit (28-24), San Diego (34-28), St. Louis (33-24) and Philadelphia (28-7) – to keep the pressure on Washington.